IBM/IBM-function-webapp/README.md

 **Create protected API**

-* Run 'wsk bluemix login'
+* Run `wsk bluemix login` or `wsk bluemix login --sso` if you have sso enabled.
+This command will make you pick a openwisk namespace.
+Pick one and remember it.
 * Define in openwhisk-protected/my-api-swagger.json 1. x-openwhisk.namespace, 2. x-openwhisk.url and 3. target-url
 * Run 'openwhisk-protected/init.sh'

-Alternatively you can do this manually:

-* Create a simple action and configure API management (see screenshots)
-* Select user authentication via Google logins and CORS
-* Share the API and get the URL

 **Deploy OpenWhisk OAuth Actions**